digideskio/cpd/README.md

 ## Feature Roadmap

 Here are all the great features that we plan to implement.
 If you have a feature request you can add it by [creating a new issue](https://github.com/mkdo/cpd/issues).

-### 2.3.0

-- New Journal Templating System
-- Retire 'Assignments' copy, use pages only
-- Create copy page for each content type

 ### 2.4.0